LuxDevHQ/Python-Writing-Clean-Code/README.md

 11. [Comments](#comments)
 12. [Translation](#translation)

-## Introduction

----

 Software engineering principles, from Robert C. Martin's book [_Clean Code_](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for Python.
 This is not a style guide.
 It's a guide to producing readable, reusable, and refactorable software in Python.

+## Introduction

+---

 ## Naming Things

 ---

 Modern software is so complex that no one can understand all parts of a non-trivial project alone.
 The only way humans tame details is through abstractions.
-With abstraction, we focus on the essential and forget about the non-essential.
+With abstraction, we focus on the essential and forget about the non-essential at that particular time.
 You remember the way you learned body biology??
-You focused on one system at a time, digestive, nervous, cardiovascular e.t.c That is abstraction at work.
+You focused on one system at a time, digestive, nervous, cardiovascular e.t.c and ignored the rest.
+That is abstraction at work.

+A variable name is an abstraction over memory, a function name is an abstraction over logic, a class name is an abstraction over a packet of data and the logic that operates on that data.

 The most fundamental abstraction in writing software is **naming**.
-Naming things is just one part of the story, using good names is a skill that unfortunately, is not owned by most programmers.
+Naming things is just one part of the story, using good names is a skill that unfortunately, is not owned by most programmers and that is why we have come up with so many refactorings concerned with naming things.

-We name everything from memory locations, data, pieces of code etc. A name can refer to a simple concept like a variable or a function to complex structures like classes, modules, packages and entire programs.

-Good names bring order to the chaotic environment of crafting software and hence, we better be good at this skill so that we can enjoy this game.
+Good names bring order to the chaotic environment of crafting software and hence, we better be good at this skill so that we can enjoy our craft.

 **[⬆ back to top](#table-of-contents)**